OCHA-DAP/hdx-python-scraper/docs/main.md

         prefilter: "new_tests is not None and new_tests > 0"
      ...

 The sadd configurable scraper reads data from the dataset “covid-19-sex-disaggregated-data-tracker”.
-It filters that data using data from another file, the url of which is defined in external_filter.
-Specifically, it cuts down the sadd data to only include countries listed in the  “#country+code+v_iso2” column of the external_filter file.
+It filters that data using data from another file, the url of which is defined in `external_filter`.
+Specifically, it cuts down the sadd data to only include countries listed in the “#country+code+v_iso2” column of the `external_filter` file.

      sadd:
          dataset: "covid-19-sex-disaggregated-data-tracker"